Introduction

 Compile the library:

-meson by default uses ninja to compile so it should be very fast; however, gcc is very slow when compiling the species database so that migth take some time (clang tends to be very fast for this).
+meson by default uses ninja to compile so it should be very fast; however, gcc is very slow when compiling the species database so that might take some time (clang tends to be very fast for this).

 meson compile -C builddir